mrfdev/CMI/Resources/Alternatives/CMI-placeholders-clean.md

 # All Placeholders

-Clearn list of available placeholders that come with CMI that you can use in CMI Chat, Holograms, Tablist, etc.
+Clean list of available placeholders that come with CMI that you can use in CMI Chat, Holograms, Tablist, etc.

 ## List of Placeholders